Overview

 The following are example webhook servers that demonstrates the features of Asana webhooks.
 Each example server includes how to handle the webhook handshake as well as how to receive and verify webhook events.

-To try out the demo out for yourself, be sure to generate a new personal access token, then follow the instructions in the README.
+To try out the demo out for yourself, be sure to generate a new personal access token, then follow the instructions in the README for your language of choice:

 The following video tutorial walks you through the process of: